Skip to content

 Most takedowns are handled within 48 hours to 2 weeks.
 Escalate when:

-- A platform doesn’t respond within 14 days
+• A platform doesn’t respond within 14 days

-- The same content reappears after removal
+• The same content reappears after removal

-- A site is specifically built to host stolen OF content and ignores all notices
+• A site is built specifically to host stolen OF content and ignores all notices

-- You’re dealing with large-scale, organized piracy
+• You’re dealing with large-scale, organized piracy

 Escalation options:

-- Attorney letter — A cease-and-desist from a copyright attorney carries more weight than a self-filed DMCA.
-Costs $200-500 per letter.
+• Attorney letter — A cease-and-desist from a copyright attorney carries more weight than a self-filed DMCA.
+Costs $200–500 per letter.

 Common DMCA Mistakes

 Filing incomplete notices.
-If your notice is missing required elements, platforms can (and will) reject it.
+If your notice is missing required elements, platforms can and will reject it.
 Use the template above and include every required field.

 Ignoring small sites.
-Creators often focus on major platforms and ignore smaller leak forums.
+Creators focus on major platforms and ignore smaller leak forums.
 These smaller sites drive significant traffic and often have the weakest DMCA compliance.

 DMCA for International Creators

-- EU creators can use the EU Copyright Directive (2019/790), which requires platforms to prevent re-upload of removed content.
+• EU creators can use the EU Copyright Directive (2019/790), which requires platforms to prevent re-upload of removed content.

-- UK creators can use the Copyright, Designs and Patents Act 1988 for UK-hosted content.
+• UK creators can use the Copyright, Designs and Patents Act 1988 for UK-hosted content.

-- Australian creators can use the Copyright Act 1968, which has provisions similar to the DMCA.
+• Australian creators can use the Copyright Act 1968, which has provisions similar to the DMCA.

 In practice, most creators worldwide use the DMCA process because most major hosting platforms are US-based.
-The process is the same regardless of your location.

 The Cost of Not Acting